UrbsLab/STREAMLINE/README.md

     2. Mount your google drive (so it can access the STREAMLINE run files and export output files to it).
     3. Load the individual STREAMLINE run files into memory.
     4. Install all other necessary python packages not already available in Anaconda3 (which is preloaded in the Google Colaboratory Environment).
-    5. Run the entirety of STREAMLINE on the demonstration datasets folder (i.e. 'DemoData').
+    5. Run the entirety of STREAMLINE on the [demonstration datasets](#demonstration-data) folder (i.e. 'DemoData').
         * Note: all 5 steps should take approximately 3-5 minutes to run.

-### Inspecting Your First Run
+### Inspecting your first run
 During or after the notebook runs, users can inspect the individual code and text (i.e. markdown) cells of the notebook.
 Individual cells can be collapsed or expanded by clicking on the small arrowhead on the left side of each cell.
 The first set of cells set up the coding environment automatically.
 Later cells are used to set the pipeline run parameters and then run the 11 phases of the pipeline in sequence.
 Some cells will display output figures generated by STREAMLINE.
 For example, scroll down to 'Phase 6: Statistics' and open the cell below the text 'Run Statistics Summary and Figure Generation'.
 Scrolling down this cell will first reveal the run commands calling relevant STREAMLINE code, then the figures generated by this phase.
 Note that to save runtime, this demonstration run is only applying three ML modeling algorithms: Naive Bayes, Logistic Regression, and Decision Trees.
 These are typically the three fastest algorithms available in STREAMLINE.

 Outside of the notebook, navigate back to your Google Drive and reopen the folder: 'STREAMLINE-main/Colab_Output'.
 You should find the saved experiment folder that was output by the run, called 'hcc_demo'.
 Within this folder you should find the following:

 * 'hcc_demo_ML_Pipeline_Report.pdf' [File]: This is an automatically formatted PDF summarizing key findings during the model training and evaluation.
 A great place to start!
-* 'metadata.csv' [File]: Another way to view the pipeline run parameters used by the pipeline.
+* 'metadata.csv' [File]: Another way to view the STREAMLINE parameters used by the pipeline.
 These are also organized on the first page of the PDF report.
-* 'metadata.pickle' [File]: A binary 'pickle' file of the metadata for easy loading by the different run phases.
-(For experienced users only)
+* 'metadata.pickle' [File]: A binary 'pickle' file of the metadata for easy loading by the 11 pipeline phases detailed in [Code Orientation](#code-orientation).
+(For more experienced users)
 * 'algInfo.pickle' [File]: A binary 'pickle' file including a dictionary indicating which ML algorithms were used, along with abbreviations of names for figures/filenames, and colors to use for each algorithm in figures.
-(For experienced users only)
+(For more experienced users)
 * 'DatasetComparisons' [Folder]: Containing figures and statistical significance comparisons between the two datasets that were analyzed with STREAMLINE.
-(This folder only appears if more than one dataset was included in the user specified data folder, i.e. 'data_path')
+(This folder only appears if more than one dataset was included in the user specified data folder, i.e. 'data_path' and phase 7 of STREAMLINE was run).
+Within the PDF summary, each dataset is assigned an abbreviated designation of 'D#' (e.g. D1, D2, etc) based on the alphabetical order of each dataset name.
+These designations are used in some of the files included within this folder.
 * [Folders] - A folder for each of the two datasets analyzed (in this demo there were two: hcc-data_example and hcc-data_example_no_covariates).
 These folders include all results and models respective to each dataset.
 We summarize the contents of each folder below (feel free to skip this for now and revisit it as needed)...
     * 'exploratory' [Folder]: Includes all exploratory analysis summaries and figures.
     * 'CVDatasets' [Folder]: Includes all individual training and testing datasets (as .csv files) generated.